jessewaweru/PythonProjects/L_Project/README.md

 ### Insights

-- One of the first inisghts I gathered is the clear differences in pay between the high paying and the most in-demand skills.
+- One of the first insights I gathered is the clear differences in pay between the high paying and the most in-demand skills.
 In the first graph, debian pays close to 200,000 dollars a year while the highest paying skill for the highly demanded ones is spark whcih is under 140,000 dollars a year.
 - Most of the highest paying skills have low demand count and are distributed across different fields such as machine learning, automation, natural languange processing and cloud computing.
 - For an aspiring Data analyst who want to growth and develop in their respective field, it's better to focus on the most demanded skills considering that the pay is still high.

 ## 4. What's the optimal skill to learn for a Data Analyst?

-I generated a merged two folders that included the top skills in-demand for Data Analysts as a percentage of the jobs psotings in the market and compared it with their median salary averages which I then plotted on a scatterplot.
+I merged two folders that included the top skills in-demand for Data Analysts as a percentage of the jobs psotings in the market and compared it with their median salary averages which I then plotted on a scatterplot.

 There were issues with two of the skills overlapping in the graph so I had to research and find a workaround.